Back to Guides

 On This Page

-You're walking to the kitchen, climbing a flight of stairs, or simply standing up from your desk — and suddenly, your knee sends a sharp, unexpected signal.
+You're walking to the kitchen, climbing a flight of stairs, or simply standing up from your desk.
+Suddenly, your knee sends a sharp, unexpected signal.
 No fall, no twist, no obvious reason.
 Just sudden knee pain that seems to appear from nowhere.

 What Does "Sudden Knee Pain" Actually Mean?